 You’re sure this will lead to more traffic, and more importantly, more conversions.
 You can’t wait for it to launch so you can show it off to your family, friends, and colleagues.

 But there may be a few nagging questions that you just can’t seem to shake.

-“If I upgrade my website to newer technology, will I lose my rankings in Google?”
+“If I upgrade my dental website to newer technology, will my website make my rankings go down in Google?”

 Or, “We’re on the first page at position 1 for the keyword “Dentist [City]” in Google; if we upgrade our website, will we lose that spot?”

 Or maybe, “How can I upgrade my website and NOT lose all of our rankings and Google traffic?”